NatLabs/ZenDB/zendb-doc.md

 Creating a collection requires two key parameters: the schema and the candify definition.

+#### Size limitations

+- The max size of any record stored in a collection is 4GB
+- The max size for any field that will be stored in an index is only 64 KB.
+Actually the total size of the composite fields that would be stored in the index should be less than or equal to 64 KB.

 #### Schema
 How to define a schema?
 The schema must match the Motoko type you are trying to store.
 Our schema definition is a list of Motoko types.